fbpx

 The puma is king in this territory.
 The caves formed by the park’s rocks and craters are home to the predator.
 Guanacos, like llamas, abound throughout the magellanic steppe and are the puma’s favorite food.
 In the park, we can find diverse panoramas – such as the beautiful Santa Ana Laguna, and the paths inviting you to observe a huge flamingo colony.

-Their namesake is the aborigines who inhabited the area thousands of years ago.
+Their namesake is the indigenous people who inhabited the area thousands of years ago.
 The Aonikeks, also known as Tehuelches, were nomads who moved through Patagonia between the Santa Cruz River (Argentina) and the Strait of Magellan (Chile).
 They hunted guanacos, rheas and other animals that suited their dietary needs, and were constantly visiting the area that makes up the park today.
 They were drawn there by the great volcanic field of the region, reminiscent of a lunar landscape and completely different from the rest of the Patagonian landscape.
 Its odd geographical characteristics led the Aonikeks to believe that there were evil spirits there – so they called it Pali Aike (desolate place).

 cave-patagonia-pali-aike